BontaVlad/BontaVlad.github.io/_posts/2015-06-30-python-debugging-logging.md

 RuntimeError: xxx
 {% endhighlight %}

 This is a very simple stack trace.
-If we start at the end of the list we can see where our error happend.
+If we start at the end of the list we can see where our error happened.
-But this could be misleading because the location where we cauth the error might be different from the location where it originated.
+But this could be misleading because the location where we cause the error might be different from the location where it originated.

 1. Errors
 2. Error paths